d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

 4\times0+5\times1+7\times2+8\times3=43.
 $$

-Note that along each axi, the output is slightly *smaller* than the input.
+Note that along each axis, the output is slightly *smaller* than the input.
 Because the kernel has a width greater than one, and we can only computer the cross-correlation for locations where the kernel fits wholly within the image,